 5 Common Superbug Infections Caused by Bacteria

-Superbugs are viral infections caused by bacteria that are resistant to common antibiotics.
+Superbugs are strains of bacteria, viruses, parasites, and fungi that are resistant to most of the antibiotics and other medications commonly used to treat the infections that they cause.
 Since the inception of antibiotics, the bacteria they treat have been adapting and changing in order to build up resistance.
 These antibiotic-resistant bacteria are called superbugs, and they can cause severe bacterial infections that are extremely difficult to treat.

 Each year, superbugs infect more than 2 million people and kill at least 23,000 people nationwide.
 With such a large number of people being affected by superbug infections each year, it is vital to take precautions to prevent them from spreading.